What’s happened, the UK Supreme Court Decision.

 FCA policy statement.

-On 30 March 2026, the Financial Conduct Authority (“FCA”) released its final policy statement on commission related arrangements, setting out how the redress scheme is to be applied by firms.
-We’re currently reviewing the statement.
+The Financial Conduct Authority (“FCA”) released its final policy statement on commission related arrangements, setting out how the redress scheme is to be applied by firms.

 What this means for you.